-Under the securities laws of some states, the shares of common stock may be sold in such states only through registered or licensed brokers or dealers.
-In addition, in some states the shares of common stock may not be sold unless such shares have been registered or qualified for sale in such state or an exemption from registration or qualification is available and is complied with.
+The resale shares will be sold only through registered or licensed broker-dealers if required under applicable state securities laws.
+In addition, in certain states, the resale shares may not be sold unless they have been registered or qualified for sale in the applicable state or an exemption from the registration or qualification requirement is available and is complied with.
+As of the date of this prospectus, we have not filed for registration or qualification in any state.